carpetbomb/PS4Games/README.md

 Open up Command Prompt and CTRL+V (paste)

-To run the program use 'run.vbs' or click into the folder path, type 'cmd' and then 'python app.py'
+To run the program click into the folder path, type 'cmd' and then 'python app.py'

 -If it's your first time running it, it will take a minute to open as it initially scrapes the games list and makes the GameOutput.json file (don't re-open the script unless it errors)